Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 **Key Takeaway**: Jailbreak research is essential for AI safety.
 Responsible testing, coordinated disclosure, and continuous improvement are critical for building robust, trustworthy AI systems.

 ---

-# Appendix A: Red Team Tools, Resources, and Further Reading

-## A.1 Recommended Red Team Tools for AI and LLMs

-### Prompt Injection and Manipulation

-- **Garak:** Automated prompt injection and LLM adversary simulation platform.
-- **PromptBench:** Platform for benchmarking LLM prompt injection vulnerabilities.
-- **GPTFuzzer:** Automated tool for generating jailbreak prompts and fuzzing model instruction-following limits.
-- **Custom Scripts:** For targeted prompt chaining, context manipulation, and testing model/system boundary cases.

-### Adversarial and Security Testing

-- **Adversarial Robustness Toolbox (ART):** Tools for testing and benchmarking robustness of AI/ML models.
-- **CleverHans:** Python library for benchmarking machine learning systems’ vulnerability to adversarial examples.
-- **Cross-Modal Attack Scripts:** Used for vision-language models; many released in academic repositories.

-### Ecosystem Assessment

-- **Burp Suite, OWASP ZAP:** For web/API fuzzing and plugin/endpoint testing.
-- **TruffleHog, GitLeaks:** For finding secrets and keys in codebases and plugin repositories.

----

-## A.3 Further Learning

-- **Workshops/Competitions:**
-  - DEF CON AI Village: Annual LLM hacking/challenge events.
-  - HackerOne/bug bounty platforms with AI/ML targets.
-- **Conferences:**
-  - Black Hat, RSA, BlueHat, and sector-specific AI/ML security tracks.
-- **Online Courses:**
-  - Various MOOC platforms are beginning to offer adversarial ML and AI red teaming tracks.

----

-## A.4 Example Documentation Templates

-- **Scoping Document Template**
-- **Evidence Collection Spreadsheet/Log**
-- **Finding/Remediation Tracker**
-- **Chain of Custody Flowchart**
-- _[Create your own based on chapter examples, or explore community resources.]_

----

-## A.5 Community and Collaboration

-- **AI Red Team Networks:** Growing communities on Slack, Discord, and LinkedIn.
-- **Open Source Initiatives:** Contribute scripts, attack dictionaries, or sample labs to GitHub and ML security projects.
-- **Responsible Disclosure:** Practice respectful, coordinated disclosure with vendors and researchers.

----

-_The field of AI/LLM red teaming evolves rapidly!
-Stay engaged with community updates, train with new attack techniques, and continually share knowledge to build a safer, more robust future for intelligent systems._

 # Chapter 36: Writing Effective Reports and Deliverables